exceptionless/Website/content/news/2014/2014-01-04-find-leaking-exceptions-eliminate-empty-catch-block.md

 > "This gave us a picture of just how many poorly written methods were leaking exceptions.
 The answer was, A LOT.
 So, even though these weren't customer facing, they were expensive and a good indicator of code quality.
 In just a couple of days, we were able to eliminate the majority of them completely." - Eric Burcham

 After speaking with Mr. Burcham further, he explained that while there were only about 12 individual bugs, the number of times that those bugs were occurring in different areas throughout the code (an ASP.NET eCommerce solution) was numerous.
-Luckily, he was able to use several mult-line find and replace actions to make all the changes relatively quickly and get things back on track.
+Luckily, he was able to use several multi-line find and replace actions to make all the changes relatively quickly and get things back on track.

 ## A brief code example